roman01la/impact-node/README.md

 `impact-node build`

-This will compress code into a single file ready for production.
+This will compress code into a single file ready for production and put it into `build` including `media` dir with game assets.
-Outputs `build/game.js`.

 ## ToDo
 - [ ] Changelog